NACK2/fantasy-basketball/README.md

-# My Personal Project: The NBA's Top 75 Fantasy Basketball
+# My Personal Project: Fantasy Basketball
 ### Nicholas Kang

-The project I am pursuing is **The NBA's Top 75 Fantasy Basketball**.
+The project I am pursuing is **Fantasy Basketball**.

 - **What will the application do?**

 This desktop application will allow users to be in a fantasy basketball league with other users on the same computer.
-The catch is, the league will only consist of the NBA's top 75 players in the history of its game, which was released as an official list by the NBA itself.
+Each user will be able to draft players from the NBA of their choice, as long as they have not been taken by another user.
-Each user will create a fantasy basketball team, and will have ability to draft players to their team.
 Depending on how the players on a users team perform, the user may gain or lose points.
-The person with the most points at the end of a season will be the winner.
+The user with the most points at the end of a season will be the winner.

 - **Who will use it?**